 9. To start adding permissions to your newly created role, click the Permissions tab.

 Defining and Editing Permissions

-2. You can also use a permission setup that has been previously configured for another role by clicking on Copy from an existing role , choosing the desired role from the dropdown menu, and clicking Copy to confirm your selection.
+- You can also use a permission setup that has been previously configured for another role by clicking on Copy from an existing role, choosing the desired role from the dropdown menu, and clicking Copy to confirm your selection.

 Note: The more options "..." button is not available in the Administrator role because its default permissions cannot be edited.

-5. Select the buttons next to the name of the feature to define the level of access you wish to grant to the users that belong to this role .
+- Select the buttons next to the name of the area to define the level of access you wish to grant to the users that belong to this role .
 You can allow them to (when applicable):

-- Ring Group: Users can only see data relevant to the ring groups they are assigned to.
+- Ring Group: The user will only see information related to the ring groups assigned to them.

 7. When you have finished configuring the permissions, click Save at the top of the screen.